Traveller2001/traveller-cv/content/authors/admin/_index.md

 #   - Academic Research
 ---

 I'm Qingyu Zhang, a first-year master's student at <a href="https://www.icip.org.cn/">Chinese Information Processing Laboratory</a> in the <a href="https://is.cas.cn">Institute of Software Chinese Academy of Sciences</a>.
-My research focuses on large language models.
+My research focuses on large language models, including long-text capabilities and multi-turn dialogue abilities.
 {style="text-align: justify;"}